MARTYSUBS WERE A HIT FROM DAY ONE

 To everybody who built a MartySub, and particularly to those who helped someone else do the same…thanks guys.

 And to everybody who I have assisted over the years at AVS and elsewhere with your projects, thank you for letting me be part of your audio journey.
-Hopefully with our new production facility, our team of folks, and my business partner Kevin (aka kevings), we can make MartySubs and all kinds of other subs available to folks like never before.
+Hopefully with our new production facility, our team of folks, and my business partners Kevin (aka kevings) and Bill (aka grifftek), we can make MartySubs and all kinds of other subs available to folks like never before.

 - John (aka LTD02)